TheTechRobo/python-shell/README.md

 ##### Last Login: Unknown. !
 Type your command after the !.
 Here, we'll type win.
 It should say,
 ##### This ain't MS-DOS
-Type ls for a list of commands!
+Type ls for a list of commands.
 Have fun!
 #### How to use the comments
 If you go into the _shell.py, it's complex.
 So, that's why I added comments.
 Any words after a hashtag, e.g.
 #this is a comment